contentful/create-contentful-extension/README.md

 - [Forma 36](https://f36.contentful.com/) - React component library for Contentful design system.
 - A live development server with hot reload.
 - A build script to bundle JS, CSS, and images for production by inlining everything to `srcdoc`
-- Hassle-free updates for the above tools with a single dependency.

 Despite the fact that we encourage you to use React + Forma36 for building extensions, you can pick any framework and use it as you would use it with Parcel bundler.